modxorg/Docs/en/extending-modx/plugins/system-events/onmanagerloginformprerender.md

 ## Event: OnManagerLoginFormPrerender

-Fires before the login form is rendered for the MODx manager.
+Fires before the login form is rendered for the MODX manager.

 Service: 2 - Manager Access Events
 Group: None